LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 2 - Project setup.md

 # Lesson 2 - Project setup

-Now we have default app with basic counter implementation to see how state management and other things work in Vue.
+Now we have a default app with basic counter implementation to see how state management and other things work in Vue.
 We don't need these things in scaffolding for our application and maybe it will be a good idea to use TailwindCSS for our styles to have a bit of convenience.

 1. Remove unnecessary files